scarlinj/just-tech-news/README.md

 # Just Tech News

  This is a tech news website where users can post, upvote, and comment on links to news articles.
-This site demonstrates Object Relational Mapping through the Sequelize ORM library.
 This manages objects using JavaScript and translates the code into database schema and queries using SQL.
+I created this to demonstrate Object Relational Mapping through the Sequelize ORM library.

 ## Table of contents